What Is Thai Basil Chicken?

 “The wok goes on.
 Thirty seconds.
 The whole house knows.”

-ผัดกระเพราไก่.
-Pad Krapao Gai.
-The name means stir-fried holy basil with chicken and it is the most ordered dish in Thailand — not pad Thai, not green curry, this one.
+ąøąø±ąøąøąø£ąø°ą¹ąøąø£ąø²ą¹ąøą¹, Pad Krapao Gai.
+The name means stir-fried holy basil with chicken, and it is the most ordered dish in Thailand, not Pad Thai, not green curry, this one.
 Ordered at lunch counters and street stalls and school canteens every single day by millions of people who have eaten it a thousand times and would eat it a thousand more.

 WHAT YOU’LL NEED

-Garlic and fresh Thai bird’s eye chilies go in together at the start and need about twenty seconds of direct heat to bloom properly.
-Do not rush this.
+Garlic, five cloves, minced.
+Thai chilies, three to five, chopped, adjusted to your preferred spice level.
+Both go in together at the start and need about twenty seconds of direct heat to bloom properly.
 That twenty seconds builds the foundation everything else sits on.

+Oyster sauce, one tablespoon.
+Fish sauce, one teaspoon.
+Sugar, one teaspoon.
 Oyster sauce and fish sauce are both needed.
-Oyster sauce brings a sweet, almost caramel-savory body.
+Oyster sauce brings a sweet, almost caramel, savory body.
 Fish sauce brings salt and depth.
-They are not interchangeable and using only one makes a flatter dish.
-The sugar is a small pinch — just enough to round the edges without making anything sweet.
+They are not interchangeable.

-The holy basil — bai krapao — is not optional and it is not the same as Thai sweet basil or Italian basil.
-Holy basil has a peppery, clove-like intensity that is the entire point of the dish.
+Thai basil, one cup of leaves, stems removed.
+Holy basil is the correct herb for this dish.
 Find it fresh at Asian grocery stores.
 If you cannot find it, Thai sweet basil gets you closer than anything else.
-Know that the flavor will be softer.

 Visual Walk Through

 Add the oyster sauce, fish sauce, and sugar.
-Toss everything together so every piece of chicken gets coated.
-Taste here.
-Adjust.
+Toss to coat every piece of chicken.
+Taste and adjust.
 More fish sauce if it needs salt.
 More sugar if the chilies are very sharp.
 The sauce should cling to the chicken rather than pool at the bottom.

 Thai Basil Chicken Recipe